optimibi/docs/docs/documentation/Analysis/10 Exploratory Analysis.md

 ## Conclusion

-Datafor's exploratory analysis capabilities enable users to interact with data in real-time, offering flexible and efficient data analysis methods.
+Optimibi's exploratory analysis capabilities enable users to interact with data in real-time, offering flexible and efficient data analysis methods.
 By utilizing slicers, component filtering, cross-filtering, tooltips, drillthrough, drill down, sorting, and calculations, users can deeply explore data and uncover hidden trends and insights.